The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

 \begin{rem} By considering the Gaussian measures associated to the Hilbert spaces $\mc E_0(\m D)$ and $L^2(2\rho)$, Theorem~\ref{thm:intro_isom} immediately entails a decomposition of the Dirichlet Gaussian free field on $\m D$ into white-noise on the cylinder $S^1 \times \m R_+$ weighted by $2\rho$, generalizing the main result of \cite{Haakan_GFF}. \end{rem}

 The next step is to prove that $\rho \in \mathcal{N}_+$ with $S_+(\rho) < \infty$ generates a foliation so that Theorem~\ref{thm:intro_isom} can be applied.
-For this, we first derive a ``weak energy duality'' result: under the strong assumption that $\rho$ is piecewise constant in time and the disintegration measures are all strictly positive and smooth, we prove in Proposition~\ref{prop:weak_duality} that the winding function is defined, continuous and piecewise smooth in $\overline{\m D}$.
+For this, we first derive a preliminary, weak energy duality result: under the assumption that $\rho$ is piecewise constant in time and $\rho_t$ is strictly positive and smooth, we prove in Proposition~\ref{prop:weak_duality} that the winding function is defined, continuous and piecewise smooth in $\overline{\m D}$.
 By essentially explicit computation, the identity $16 S_+(\rho) = \mathcal{D}_{\m D}(\varphi)$ follows.
-This result combined with an approximation argument is then used to prove that $\rho$ with $S_+(\rho)<\infty$ generates a foliation by Weil-Petersson quasicircles, see Proposition~\ref{prop:WP-QC-final}.
-At this point the proof of Theorem~\ref{thm:WP-leaf} is completed in the case when $\rho$ is supported on $S^1 \times \m R_+$.
-Then in Section~\ref{sec:disk_duality} we prove disk energy duality in full generality.
-From the work in Section~\ref{sect:weak-WP} we know that $\rho$ with $S_+(\rho)< \infty$ generates a foliation.
-Using the inverse operator $\varkappa$ we prove that the winding function $\varphi=-\varkappa[2 \nu_t'/\nu_t]$ from which it follows immediately that $\varphi \in \mc E_0 (\m D)$ and that $\mc D_{\m D}(\varphi) = 16\, S_+(\rho)$.
+This result combined with an approximation argument is then used to prove that $\rho$ with $S_+(\rho)<\infty$ generates a foliation by Weil--Petersson quasicircles, see Corollary~\ref{cor:S_finite_foliation_WP}.